 - PBT = 950000

 AAA Limited and BBB Limited operate in similar industries with similar scale and product lines.
-A team of analysts want to make a comparative analysis of the PBTs of these two companies, they have the following information-
+A team of analysts wants to make a comparative analysis of the PBTs of these two companies, and they have the following information-

 From the above data, we get the following information.